OLSAS – University of Toronto

 About the University of Toronto Faculty of Law

-The Faculty of Law at the University of Toronto is an exceptional community to study law in.
+The Faculty of Law at the University of Toronto is an exceptional legal learning community.
 A student body with diverse ethnic, cultural, political and socio-economic backgrounds, experiences and interests complements the academic strength and intellectual ambition of our faculty.

 Each year we produce a class of Juris Doctor (JD) graduates with outstanding employment prospects by exposing our talented students to a deep curriculum taught by professors with international reputations for scholarly excellence, all in close proximity to Canada’s leading legal and financial markets.